DanilLugli/MARS/README.md

 Using MARS in your project is straightforward.
 Follow these steps:

 1. **Import MARS and Required Libraries**
 Add the following imports to your SwiftUI view:

    ```swift
    import SwiftUI
    import MARS
    import ARKit
    ```
-2.	**Create a Basic View with MARS**
+2.	**How to use MARS in your App**
 Here’s a simplified example of how to use MARS to calculate and display the device’s position in a 3D environment:

+- Load the data created with **ARL Creator** directly from its directory.
+- Create an instance of `PositionProvider`, passing your `ARSCNView` and the data from **ARL Creator**.

     ```swift
     struct ContentView: View {